Diabetes medication: Insulin

-Insulin degludec is sometimes classed separately as an "ultra-long" acting insulin due to its duration of action of about 42 hours, compared with 24 hours for most other long acting insulin preparations.
+Insulin degludec is sometimes classed separately as an "ultra-long" acting insulin due to its duration of action of about 42 hours, compared with 24 hours for most other long-acting insulin preparations.

-As systematic review of studies comparing insulin detemir, insulin glargine, insulin degludec and NPH insulin did not show any clear benefits or serious adverse effects for any particular form of insulin for nocturnal hypoglycemia, severe hypoglycemia, glycated hemoglobin A1c, non-fatal myocardial infarction/stroke, health-related quality of life or all-cause mortality.
+As a systematic review of studies comparing insulin detemir, insulin glargine, insulin degludec and NPH insulin did not show any clear benefits or serious adverse effects for any particular form of insulin for nocturnal hypoglycemia, severe hypoglycemia, glycated hemoglobin A1c, non-fatal myocardial infarction/stroke, health-related quality of life or all-cause mortality.
 The same review did not find any differences in effects of using these insulin analogues between adults and children.

-Most oral anti-diabetic agents are contraindicated in pregnancy, in which insulin is preferred.
+Most oral anti-diabetic agents are contraindicated in pregnancy, in which case insulin is preferred.

 Insulin is not administered by other routes, although this has been studied.
 An inhaled form was briefly licensed but was subsequently withdrawn.

 Sensitizers

 Insulin sensitizers address the core problem in type 2 diabetes – insulin resistance.